th3architect/jclouds-labs/docker/README.md

 ##Components

-- jclouds \- acts as a java client to access to docker functionalities
+- jclouds \- acts as a java client to access to docker features
 - DOCKER_HOST \- hosts Docker API, NB: jclouds-docker assumes that the latest Docker is installed
 - Image \- it is a docker image that can be started.
 - Node \- is a docker container

 ## Assumptions

-- jclouds-docker will create 2 ssh'able images starting from `centos:6.4` and `ubuntu:12.04` base images named 'jclouds/centos' and 'jclouds/ubuntu'.
-Those images will be initially accessible using `root/password` credentials.
+- jclouds-docker assumes that the images specified using the template are ssh'able.

-- ContainerToNodeMetadata supports only an hardcoded group name `jclouds`
+- jclouds-docker will mount ${user.home} to /root of the container

 --------------